‘Real Tarzann’ arrested for battery and burglary in Miami

 He is facing multiple charges including felony burglary with assault or battery.

-Holston has garnered 5.8 million followers on Instagram and over 512,000 subscribers on YouTube for sharing viral videos of him interacting with various animals, from chimps to reptiles and even sharks.
+Holston has garnered 5.8 million followers on Instagram and over 512,000 subscribers on YouTube for sharing viral videos of him interacting with various animals all over the world, from chimps to reptiles and even sharks.

 Last year, Holston rescued 233 iguanas from cold weather in South Florida and found homes for all of them.